Kachi-Awaji/GIT-intro/Lesson-3.md

 ![pwd in git bash](./screenshots/19-PWDGitBash.png)

+## Configuring Git
+Be patient.. we will soon create our first repository.
+Before we do that, we should make some changes on our git configuration.
+Remember that GIT is meant for collaboration, right?
+How do programmers know which programmer has made changes to the project?

+IDENTITIES.

+Git comes along with a configuration tool that lets you set and update various information.
+Updating your identity is the first thing you should do after installing Git.
+This will be useful in the future, when you upload your repositories to GitHub.

+To add your name to Git config, type the following command `git config --global user.name "Your name" `
+Fill in your name - the quotes are important.

+To update your email, you type something similar
+`git config --global user.email "youremail@yourdomain.com"`

+To view your configuration settings, type
+`git config --list`
+This will display a list of all your git configuration.

+Now, let's create our repository.

 ## Creating a repository
 Git uses what we call "repositories" to store information about your project's changes.
 This "repository" is a special folder Git creates in your project folder, when Git is initialized.